 See complete Changelog for complete list of additions and fixes

-There will be a 3-day Python Workshop in April 2014 at Nottingham University, with novice and intermediate streams.
+There will be a 3-day Python Workshop 28-20th April 2014 at Nottingham University, with novice and intermediate streams.
 We’ll follow that with 2 days of a ‘code sprint’ for developers of PsychoPy.
-There are limited spaces, so book now at Nottingham’s online store.
+You can book before 14th April (or until all places are filled) at Nottingham’s online store

 If you use this software, please cite one of the papers that describe it.